 Georgetown's McDonough School of Business has a multitude of engaging student organizations that are critical in helping to shape your post-MBA career possibilities.
 Ranging from professionally minded clubs to student interest associations, student organizations lead activities and events including guest speakers, MBA Career Days, career treks, and social events.
-Student organizations are open to both Full-time MBA and Evening MBA students.
+Student organizations are open to Full-time, Evening, and Flex MBA students.
 Additionally, students can impact the future of the business school through participation in the MBA Student Government Association (SGA) and the MBA Evening Student Government Association (ESGA).

 Arranged by MBA student organizations, these full-day events bring together MBA students, faculty, alumni, and top MBA employers to discuss MBA career paths.
 These business-formal educational events mark the start of your external networking.
 Career Days offer a great opportunity to explore MBA career functions and paths and are scheduled on Fridays throughout the fall semester.
 Here is the general schedule:

 - Marketing/Global Real Estate Society Day

 - Georgetown Operations and Management Association Day

 - Latin American Business Association Day